Wilson County Schools

 - The team is available to visit schools to talk with teachers, parents, and therapists about students in special education programs.
 Team members can suggest solutions, both low and high tech, to help students with the learning process.
 They can assist with computer and environmental access (switch access), alternative communication, and choosing specialized software.
 Students may have mild disabilities such as learning disabilities or more significant cognitive or physical disabilities.

-What does the A.T.
-Team model look like in wilson county schools?
+What does the Assistive technology Team model look like in wilson county schools?

 Wilson County Schools has an AT consultant/AT specialist who provides indirect services to students and assists with the AT assessment process.
 Direct services are provided through special education services and through the related services from the IEP Team members.
+We also have an AT Trainer, who is a licensed special education teacher with specific knowledge in assistive technology.
 In the consultant model, a consultant may have direct interactions with the student during the assessment process, but primarily assists the IEP team with the AT decision making.
 In this consultant model, the AT specialist may be responsible for providing support services to all IEP teams within a district.
 The consultant assists teams by evaluating all of the information and offering solutions or suggestions to the IEP team after completing the AT assessment.
 The number of interactions the specialist can have with IEP teams will be limited by his/her availability.

 Types of Assistive Technology